Custom Website Development vs Template 2026 – Honest Comparison

 • Canonical URLs (often misconfigured)

-• Image optimisation (WebP, AVIF, lazy loading - left to plugins)
+• Image pipeline (WebP, AVIF, lazy loading — left to plugins)

 A custom site has all of these optimal by default.
-That’s why AppForge ships every new project on Astro or Next.js - see the web development service.
+That is why every new AppForge build ships on Astro or Next.js — see the web development service.

-When templates are fine, and when they’re not
+When templates are fine, and when they are not

-• The site is a secondary channel - main revenue is offline, referral, paid ads.
+• The site is a secondary channel — main revenue is offline, referral or paid ads

-• No SEO ambition - you’re not building organic traffic.
+• No SEO ambition — you are not building organic traffic

-• You need multi-language or multi-subdomain - gets messy.
+• You need multi-language or multi-subdomain — gets messy fast

-• Your industry is visually intense (creative agency, premium fashion, design studio) - templates won’t stand out.
+• The industry is visually intense (creative agency, premium fashion, design studio)

-• You’re B2B SaaS or a composite product - custom UX is required for the explanation flow.
+• You are B2B SaaS or a composite product where the explanation flow needs custom UX

 The common letdown: “I bought a template, why is it slow?”